MicrosoftDocs/xamarin-docs/docs/mac/platform/introduction-to-macos-mojave/index.md

 ---
-title: "Introduction to macOS Sierra"
+title: "Introduction to macOS Mojave"
 description: "This document provides a high-level of overview of new and updated features in macOS Mojave for which Xamarin's preview release currently provides C# bindings." ms.prod: xamarin ms.assetid: 4A41CD85-C807-44C9-85AB-B5441B145A73